mattermost/mattermost-load-test/README.md

 ## Pre-requisites

-### Git LFS

-This repository uses Git LFS: https://git-lfs.github.com/
+SOFTWARE

+- **Software required for Mattermost production deployment** - see [Software and Hardware Requirements Guide](https://docs.mattermost.com/install/requirements.html) for software requirements
-To retrieve the sample databases, you will need to install it.
+- **Git Large File Storage (Git LFS)** - to retrieve the sample databases used in this repository, you need to install Git LFS from https://git-lfs.github.com/

+HARDWARE

+- **Hardware required for Mattermost production deployment** - see [Software and Hardware Requirements Guide](https://docs.mattermost.com/install/requirements.html) for sizing hardware based on projected needs
+- **Load Test Server** - to run Load Tests with hardware similar to Mattermost application server in production setup

 ## Running the tests

+To run the Load Test simulation, complete the following:

-### Setting up your Load Test environment
+### 1) Set up your Load Test environment

-1. Setup your Load Test environment using the following instructions: https://github.com/mattermost/mattermost-load-test/blob/master/install.rst
+Follow setup instructions at: https://github.com/mattermost/mattermost-load-test/blob/master/install.rst

-2. Setup your server that will be running the loadtests.
-It should be similar in power to the application server.
-Install the `loadtest` command on it.
+### 2) Set up your server that will be running the loadtests

+The hardward specifications of the server running Load Test should be similar to the hardware of your application server.

+Install the `loadtest` command on the Load Test server.
 You can use `make package` to get a `tar.gz` under the `dist` directory.

-3. Perform these tweaks to maximize performance:
+### 3) Perform the following optimizations to maximize performance

+#### a) Update either `upstart` or `systemd`

-Depending on your distribution and version, either modify your `upstart` config file or your `systemd` config file.
+Depending on your distribution and version, either modify your `upstart` config file or your `systemd` config file:

 For upstart at `/etc/init/mattermost.conf`, add the line `limit nofile 50000 50000`: